Position: Specialist, Intervenor for the Deafblind community

-- Works with the Manager/Supervisor Deafblind Services, to effectively meet the needs of individuals.
+- Works with the Manager/Supervisor Deafblind Community Services, to effectively meet the needs of individuals.

-- Provides one-to-one service and support to individuals who are deafblind in the home or in the community; Assists individuals with tasks as required.
+- Provides one on one service and support to individuals who are Deafblind in the home or in the community; Assists individuals with tasks as required.

-- Facilitates access to information for individuals to gather information, learn concepts and skills to make an informed decision, and to act as interpreter, and sighted guide.
+- Facilitates access to information for individuals to gather information, learn concepts and skills to make an informed decision, and acts as interpreter and sighted guide.

-- Assists in accessing VLRO and CNIB Foundation services as well as community services; Provides intervention services at retreats (i.e., workshops, retreats, CNIB camps)
+- Assists in accessing Vision Loss Rehabilitation Ontario (VLRO) and CNIB Foundation services as well as community services; Provides intervention services at retreats (i.e., workshops, retreats, CNIB camps).

-- Performs administrative duties such as reports upon request and service tracking.
+- Performs administrative duties such as reports and service tracking upon request.